shawntabrizi/rust-state-machine/src/22/template/README.md

 }
 ```

 Note how in the definition of `trait SayName`, we reference `GetName` after a colon.
-This `SayName`, your object must also implement `GetName`.
+This `SayName`, your object, must also implement `GetName`.
 Note that we could even program a "default" implementation of `get_name` by using the `Self::name()` function.

 So when we implement these traits, it looks like: